PedroLRA/Alura-Space/README.md

 ---

 <div style="text-align: right;">
   This project was developed for learning purposes.

-If you have any tips to improve the code I would ❤️ to hear.
+  If you have any tips to improve the code, feel free to submit them as issues.
+I would ❤️ to see it.
 </div>